furyahub/furynode/docs/tutorials/peggy tutorial.md

 Peggy is a cross-chain ethereum bridge for cosmos-sdk based chains such as furynet.
 This enables the pegging of ethereum assets that can then be used within the furynet and ecosystem.
 #### Setup
-0. Follow the `readme.md` and make sure your `furynoded` is running and synced
+0. Follow the `readme.md` and make sure your `furynd` is running and synced
 1. Create a MetaMask ethereum address on the ropsten network and fund from a faucet: `https://faucet.metamask.io/`
 2. Create a `./smart-contracts/.env` file
 3. Export and Add your `ETHEREUM_PRIVATE_KEY=""` to the `.env` file
 4. Setup an `infura.io` account and add your project id `INFURA_PROJECT_ID=""` to the`.env` file
-4. Check your local `furynoded` has synced with the latest block height; ` curl http://35.166.247.98:26657/block | jq .result.block.header.height
+4. Check your local `furynd` has synced with the latest block height; ` curl http://35.166.247.98:26657/block | jq .result.block.header.height
 `
 #### Send eth into FuryChain/Peggy address
-1. In a new terminal, query for your local address `furynoded keys list` and copy the address field
+1. In a new terminal, query for your local address `furynd keys list` and copy the address field
 2. Change into the smart-contacts directory `cd ./smart-contracts`
 3. Execute the sendLockTx.js script (Send funds from your metaMask wallet into FuryChain/Peggy) `truffle exec scripts/sendLockTx.js --network ropsten fury130ak88ylwxd6krketcsvurgydyva5wjp3ueunl eth 500000000000000000
 ` Note; uUpdate this command with your local address.
 Numbers are in wei.
 Use `https://eth-converter.com/` if needed.
-4. Check furynet address for the now pegged ethereum called `ceth`:  ` furynoded q account fury130ak88ylwxd6krketcsvurgydyva5wjp3ueunl`  Note: again, update with your local address
+4. Check furynet address for the now pegged ethereum called `ceth`:  ` furynd q account fury130ak88ylwxd6krketcsvurgydyva5wjp3ueunl`  Note: again, update with your local address
 #### Send ceth back to your MetaMask address
-1. Execute a ethbridge burn tx (un-peg funds) `furynoded tx ethbridge burn fury130ak88ylwxd6krketcsvurgydyva5wjp3ueunl 0xdA6Df58317E6bf25F9B707E1BA27E41689e2229F 500000000000000000 ceth --ethereum-chain-id=3 --from=withered-sky --yes` Note: Update with your local fury address and ethereum receiver address
+1. Execute a ethbridge burn tx (un-peg funds) `furynd tx ethbridge burn fury130ak88ylwxd6krketcsvurgydyva5wjp3ueunl 0xdA6Df58317E6bf25F9B707E1BA27E41689e2229F 500000000000000000 ceth --ethereum-chain-id=3 --from=withered-sky --yes` Note: Update with your local fury address and ethereum receiver address
-2. Check account balance has been reduced `furynoded q account fury130ak88ylwxd6krketcsvurgydyva5wjp3ueunl`
+2. Check account balance has been reduced `furynd q account fury130ak88ylwxd6krketcsvurgydyva5wjp3ueunl`
 3. Wait about 5mins.
 Check account balance: `https://ropsten.etherscan.io/address/...` Note: update with your address.

 Transfer 3 ETH -> cETH (Furynet)
 `truffle exec scripts/sendLockTx.js --network ropsten fury14tm9600fx088jw55gypcwkwh04j34e9jp68t8r eth 3000000000000000000`

 Check balance
-`furynoded q account fury14tm9600fx088jw55gypcwkwh04j34e9jp68t8r | jq`
+`furynd q account fury14tm9600fx088jw55gypcwkwh04j34e9jp68t8r | jq`

 Transfer 2 cETH (Furynet) -> ETH
-`furynoded tx ethbridge burn fury14tm9600fx088jw55gypcwkwh04j34e9jp68t8r 0x36d976254Ac9e0aEbe75a952daE46f4BcE9041e6 2000000000000000000 ceth --ethereum-chain-id=3 --from user -y`
+`furynd tx ethbridge burn fury14tm9600fx088jw55gypcwkwh04j34e9jp68t8r 0x36d976254Ac9e0aEbe75a952daE46f4BcE9041e6 2000000000000000000 ceth --ethereum-chain-id=3 --from user -y`